Giovanni Savarese: MetroStars

+On January 20, 1999, Savarese was traded to the New England Revolution along with a second-round pick in the 2002 MLS SuperDraft in exchange for Raúl Díaz Arce.
+Savarese made an immediate impact on his new club, scoring his first goal in the first match of 1999 season, against the Miami Fusion on March 28.
+He made his home debut on April 10 against DC United, coming on as a 76th minute substitute for Brian Dunseth.
+In total, Savarese would make 27 appearances for the Revolution in 1999, recording 10 goals and 2 assists, second in scoring only to Joe-Max Moore.

-Additional Clubs
+Additional clubs

 Departing MLS to sign for Serie A club Perugia in early 2000, Savarese spent his first stint in Europe loaned to Serie C club Viterbese for half a season, without being recalled to the Italian top division.
 He returned to MLS later in 2000 as a mid-season signing for the San Jose Earthquakes, but failed to score in four appearances that year.
 His luck improved after returning to Europe with Welsh club Swansea City in the English Second Division, tallying 14 goals across all competitions.

 Savarese briefly transferred to Millwall before returning to his native Venezuela and signing for his boyhood club Deportivo Italia, then renamed Deportivo Italchacao.

 After becoming an assistant coach at St. John's University, Savarese trialed with the MetroStars in 2003, but could not earn a place on the team.
 Following a sojourn back to Italy with Sassari Torres, he ended his playing career back in New York with the Rough Riders, then part of the USL Second Division.